somso2e/smuthi/README.rst

 The following persons have contributed to the project: Amos Egel, Dominik Theobald, Krzysztof Czajkowski, Konstantin Ladutenko, Alexey Kuznetsov, Lorenzo Pattelli, Parker Wray.

-We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Giacomo Mazzamuto, Ilia Rasskazov, Fabio Mangini and Refet Ali Yalcin for bug reports, useful comments and smaller code additions and Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.
+We thank Adrian Doicu, Thomas Wriedt and Yuri Eremin for allowing us to use their NFM-DS Fortran code, Giacomo Mazzamuto, Ilia Rasskazov, Fabio Mangini, Refet Ali Yalcin and Johanne Heitmann Solheim for bug reports, useful comments and smaller code additions and Håkan T Johansson for making his pywigjxpf software availible through PyPi and also under Windows.

 For a guide how to install and use the software, see the `documentation <http://smuthi.readthedocs.io>`_ or read `our paper <https://arxiv.org/abs/2105.04259>`_ describing the software.